project-open-data/project-open-data.github.io/catalog.md

 Generating Machine-Readable Reporting Files
 -------------------------------------------

-Agencies must follow the provided [specification](/schema/).
-We have built a [catalog generator](http://project-open-data.github.com/catalog-generator/) to assist you in building your catalog and generating JSON, XML, or RDFa Lite files.
+Agencies must follow the provided [Project Open Data metadata schema](/v1.1/schema/).
+For tools and resources to generate these files, see [metadata resources](/v1.1/metadata-resources).

 Inclusion of the Public Data Listing as a Record